-The NAB CPS will be registered in CHESS.
-While the NAB CPS remain in CHESS:
+The NAB CPS II will be registered in CHESS.
+While the NAB CPS II remain in CHESS:

-(a) the rights and obligations of a person holding the NAB CPS; and will be subject to and governed by the rules and regulations of CHESS.
+- (a) the rights and obligations of a person holding the NAB CPS II; and - (b) all dealings (including transfers, transmissions and payments) in relation to the NAB CPS II within CHESS, will be subject to and governed by the rules and regulations of CHESS (but without affecting any provisions in these Terms which affect the eligibility of the NAB CPS II as Additional Tier 1 Capital).

-(b) all dealings (including transfers, transmissions and payments) in relation to the NAB CPS within CHESS,